Fariba-Kamani/minitaly-booking-system/README.md

 To optimize the image for the website and improve loading times for users, I used [Image Resizer.com](https://imageresizer.com/) to resize and compress the image.

 ## Features

+1. Landing Page with Hero Section
+    * Visually engaging hero image.
+    * Welcome message and CTA button ("Book a Table").

+2. Responsive Navigation Bar with Role-Based Links
+    * Dynamic links based on authentication and user role.
+    * Brand logo styled with Italian flag colors.
+    * Staff and customers see different navigation items dynamically.

+3. User Registration (Sign Up)
+    * Create an account via Django Allauth.
+    * Email and password fields with secure validation.
+    * Custom styling to align with the restaurant branding.
+    * Email verification disabled for fast testing during development.

+4. User Authentication (Login)
+    * Log in securely with email and password.
+    * Error messages for incorrect credentials.
+    * "Remember Me" checkbox with custom green tick styling.

+5. Log Out Functionality
+    * Secure logout route.
+    * Session cleared on sign out.
+    * Clean redirect
+    * Django styling confirmation message removed for clarity.

+6. Book a Table (Customer)
+    * Customers can book tables for specific date, time, and guest count.
+    * Real-time availability based on party size and existing bookings.
+    * Confirmation email sent after successful booking.

+7. Edit Booking
+    * Customers can edit date, time, number of guests, or special request.
+    * Booking availability checks again before saving.
+    * Updated booking confirmation message displayed.

+8. Cancel Booking
+    * Customers can cancel upcoming bookings via a confirmation modal.
+    * Cancellations remove the booking from availability.

+9. Success confirmation messages for booking actions
+    * Users and staff receive clear success messages after creating, editing, or cancelling a booking.
+Enhances user experience by confirming that their action was successful.

+10. My Bookings; Customer Dashboard
+    * View upcoming bookings and booking history in two collapsible accordion sections
+    * Edit or cancel upcoming reservations.
+    * Responsive accordion-style UI for easy toggling.

+11. Staff Dashboard
+    * Staff can view all upcoming bookings in a table layout.
+    * Filter bookings by date, time, or customer name.
+    * Edit or cancel any booking on behalf of customers.
+    * Cancellation includes providing a reason and sending a confirmation email.

+12. Create Booking on Behalf of Customer (Staff Only)
+    * Staff can select a customer from a dropdown.
+    * Booking behaves the same as customer booking form.
+    * Confirmation success message to staff and confirmation email sent to selected customer.

+13. Defensive Design with Confirmation Modals
+    * Booking cancellations require user confirmation via Bootstrap modal.
+    * Customers confirm before canceling their own reservations.
+    * Staff confirm and provide cancellation reasons before canceling bookings.

+14. Menu Display Page
+    * Fully structured menu with categories, prices, and descriptions.
+    * Responsive card layout styled with Bootstrap.

+15. Email Notifications
+    * Confirmation email sent after successful booking.
+    * Cancellation email sent when a reservation is cancelled.
+    * Optional booking reminder 24 hours before reservation (if enabled).

+16. Custom Styling with Bootstrap and CSS inspired by the Italian flag colors (green, white, red).

+17. Mobile-First & Responsive Design
+    * All views optimized for mobile, tablet, and desktop.
+    * Buttons, modals, and tables adjust layout for all screen sizes.

 ## Accessibility
 ## Technologies Used
 ### Languages Used